x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 This email could be from a partner organization, such as ContosoBank.com, or from your on-premises environment.
 For instance, the MX record for your domain, contoso.com, points to on-premises, and you want all email sent to contoso.com to come from your on-premises IP addresses only.
 This helps prevent spoofing and makes sure your compliance policies can be enforced for all messages.

 To do this, specify your partner organization domain name to identify mail from that partner, and then restrict the IP addresses that you accept mail from.
 Using an IP address makes the connector more specific because it identifies a single address or an address range that your partner organization sends mail from.

-Enter your partner domain as described in Example 1, then use this option during setup:
+**For New Exchange admin center**
+1. Use all the settings configured in Example 1 from Steps 1 through 7.
+2. Click **Edit restrictions**.
+3. Select the following options:
+    - **Reject email messages if they aren't sent from within this IP address range**
+4. Enter the IP address or IP address range apart from which email messages originating from, should not be accepted.
+5. Click the plus icon next to the text box.
+6. Click **Save**.
 ![Enter your partner organization's IP address range](../../media/3a6896f0-3a60-4ef7-91e1-7cf7f24a8bc4.png)

 When you set these restrictions, all email sent from your partner organization domain, ContosoBank.com, or from your on-premises environment must be sent from the IP address or an address range you specify.
 Any mail that does not meet these conditions will be rejected.

-### Example 4: Require that all email sent to your organization from the internet is sent from a specific IP address (third-party email service scenario)
+### Example 4: Require that all email sent to your organByization from the internet is sent from a specific IP address (third-party email service scenario)
 <a name="Example3"> </a>

 Mail flow from a third-party email service to Microsoft 365 or Office 365 works without a connector.
 However, in this scenario you can optionally use a connector to restrict all mail delivery to your organization.
 If you use the settings described in this example, they will apply to *all email sent to your organization*.
 When all email sent to your organization comes from a single third-party email service, you can optionally use a connector to restrict all mail delivery; only mail sent from a single IP address or address range will be delivered.

+**For New Exchange admin center**
+1. Use all the settings configured in Example 1 from Steps 1 through 4.
+2. Click **Edit sent email identity**.
+3. Select the **By verifying that the sender domain matches one of the following domains** option.
+4. Enter ***.contoso.com** as shown in the below screenshot.
+5. Click the plus icon next to the text box.
+6. Click **Save**.
+A notification message **Connector updated successfully** is displayed.
+7. Click **Edit restrictions** and select the **Reject email messages if they aren't sent from within this IP address range** option.
+8. Enter the IP address range apart from which sent email messages originating from, should not be accepted.
 > [!NOTE]
 > Make sure you identify the full range of IP addresses that your third-party email service sends mail from.
 If you miss an IP address, or if one gets added without your knowledge, some mail will not be delivered to your organization.

+9. Click the plus icon next to the text box, and click **Save**.

+**For Classic Exchange admin center**
 To restrict all mail sent to your organization from a specific IP address or address range, use these options during setup:

 ![Choose to use the sender's domain name](../../media/3b3b0cc6-3928-4cab-a022-436821f9d559.png)